James-Ashley/sentiment_analysis/README.md

 ![alt text](https://github.com/James-Ashley/sentiment_analysis/blob/main/images/wordcloudnegative.png "Negative Headlines Word Cloud")

 ## Limitations
 Although NLTK Vader performs relatively well on a variety of datasets (Gilbert & Hutto, 2014), it was initially designed to evaluate the sentiment of social media and we did not verify its accuracy in our sentiment analysis.
-Future research should include created a training dataset to evaluate the accuracy of Vader and improve its performance.
+Future research should include created a training dataset of news headlines related to immigration to evaluate the accuracy of Vader and improve its performance.

 In addition, as can be seen in the keyword analysis, the news cycle is heavily influenced by current events, and the News API only allowed us to access the last month of news stories.
 A dataset with a wider range of publication dates would allow us to more effectively look at the terms and topics that are frequent in positive vs. negative headlines.